MillQK/d2tool/README.md

 ### Pre-built Binaries

-Pre-built binaries for Windows and macOS are available in the [releases](https://github.com/MillQK/d2tool/releases) section.
+Pre-built binaries for Windows are available in the [releases](https://github.com/MillQK/d2tool/releases) section.

 ## Usage